Agentic Visualization: Extracting Agent-based Design Patterns from Visualization Systems: APPLYING AV PATTERNS

 \section{APPLYING AV PATTERNS}

-To demonstrate the practical application of our proposed AV patterns, we present an example scenario of a \textbf{Medical Research Monitoring} system that addresses the growing challenge of keeping pace with rapidly expanding medical literature.
+To demonstrate the practical application of our proposed AV patterns, we present a \textbf{Medical Research Monitoring} scenario that addresses the challenge of keeping pace with rapidly expanding medical literature.
 Consider a research team in a medical domain, where thousands of new publications emerge continuously across various sources that may be relevant to the field of study or a certain treatment or medication.
 The volume and velocity of this research make comprehensive manual monitoring impossible, yet staying current is critical.

-Traditionally, extensive manual efforts are required to identify key papers and extract significant information in order to visualize the literature landscape and synthesize the latest study results.
+Traditionally, identifying key papers and extracting meaningful information to visualize the literature landscape and synthesize findings requires extensive manual effort.
+In this scenario, the primary user roles include a research scientist, a technical analyst, and an evangelist.
+Not all roles from the broader data science framework~\cite{crisan2021} are present, reflecting the current structure of the organization.
 This complex scenario leads to several interconnected challenges: